step-/find-n-run/usr/share/doc/findnrun/examples/filmstrip/README.md

 or continuing to type the search term updates the list entirely and deliveres a new set of result items to the list and viewer.

-CAVEAT: On slow systems the viewer may not be able to update fast enough when pressing the pagination keys too quickly.
-It will *skip* an entire pageful of pictures, and the next pagination will display the page after (or before) the skipped page.
-So there will be a gap in the displayed sequence.
-As a quick remedy, paginate back/forth once until displayed thumbnails match the top lines of the search result list.

 ### Suggested packages

 The filmstrip plugin doesn't require additional packages, but it